-During 2011/12, there were 428k (40%) of a total 1.073m work related absences due to stress being the cause.
+During 2011/12, there were 428k (40%) of a total 1.073m work related absences due to stress being the cause and it is getting worse.
 This proves palming it off by saying “Oh, they’re just stressed at the moment” isn’t the simple solution.

 Physical changes – ‘Fight or Flight’ as noradrenaline and adrenaline endorphins rampage through your body raising blood pressure and levels of perspiration.
 Cortisol releases sugar and fat into your system and your immune system reduces in effectiveness!

-If your environment means you’re stuck in one location, you can neither fight nor leg it so your body is constantly struggling with no release.
+If your environment means you are stuck in one location, you can neither fight nor leg it so your body is constantly struggling with no release.

 Emotional changes – When stressed, different feelings arise, including depression, frustration, anxiety, fear or anger.
 Often feeding each other with further consequent results in physical changes!
 Typical signs of both changes can include shortness of breath, indigestion or palpitations.
 Long term this can even lead to heart attack or stroke!